taodd/ceph/doc/dev/radostrace.rst

 RadosTrace is an eBPF-based tracing tool that provides real-time visibility into RADOS client operations.
 It captures latency, object names, target OSDs, and other operation details for every request flowing through librados.
-It can be used to trace any librados based ceph clients, including VM, Cinder/Glance, radosgw cephfs-mirror, etc..
+It can be used to trace any librados based ceph clients, including VM, Cinder/Glance, radosgw, cephfs-mirror, etc..

 Why eBPF for Ceph?